openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 This dataset has a few limitations:

 1. It's self-selecting in that it only includes content that this BCV parser understands.
 2. It doesn't include as many misspellings as you'd expect because the queries used to retrieve the data only use correct spellings.
-Misspellings that do occur are incidental--they're part of content that otherwise includes a non-misspelled book name.
+Misspellings that do occur are incidental—they're part of content that otherwise includes a non-misspelled book name.
 3. Its coverage of Deuterocanonical books is very limited; as with misspellings, the queries used to retrieve the data don't include books from the Apocrypha.
 4. It doesn't include context that could change the interpretation of the string.
 5. Sequences interrupted by translation identifiers are separated: the parsing of `Matt 1 NIV Matt 2 KJV` appears in two separate lines.